 Can this happen to a normal woman?

 To be sure, as a horror film, Ginger Snaps is extremely well-made.
 Director John Fawcett aptly balances dark humour with genuine scares.
 Additionally, the werewolf effects and gore still hold up quite well.
-Werewolf design can be quite tricky and while the practical effects are certainly noticeable, the monster is smartly kept in the shadows to no detriment in the film’s overall quality.
+Werewolf design can be quite tricky and while the practical effects are certainly noticeable, the monster is smartly kept in the shadows to no detriment in the movie’s overall quality.
 Ginger Snaps is a witty, moody, and atmospheric horror film.
 Yet where the film excels is in the much deeper meanings found in its story.

 They Don’t Call It the Curse for Nothing